Google Business Profile: What You Need to Know About Getting Your Business Listed in Google's Knowledge Panel

 - What do they look like inside?

 - How could I get hold of someone to get more information?

 So how do you find out?
 You google it, of course.
 That's what everyone does.
 For all you business owners out there, guess what?
 That's what your customers do, too!

 That's right.
 You can put your business on google, and nowadays, there's just no reason not to.
 It's easy.
 It's free.
 It's awesome!
 And while it does take some time to enter all your information, it's definitely worth the effort.

 Because if you do, then all kinds of really useful information about your business will show up in google – right in the sidebar!
 For example, here's ours:

 Google has an excellent tool called Google Business Profile, and this tool makes it really easy to share important information with your customers.
 It's so convenient — even if someone google's you, and even if you're the first result, they still have to go to your your website and start clicking around.
 With Google Business Profile, the most commonly needed information — location, phone number, hours, reviews, photos — is all right there for immediate use.
 Drawing from the data in a business listing, Google will display a "Business Box" on Page 1 of Google, highlighting one of the top results.
 These Business Boxes can be a great way to entice customers to go to your website, give your business a call, or even leave a review!

 Want to know all about it?
 Then read on!

 The first thing you'll need to do is verify that you're the business owner.
 You can get started here.

-You'll need a Google account to use Google My Business, so sign in with that.
+You'll need a Google account to use Google Business Profile, so sign in with that.
 If you don't have one, no worries — those accounts are also easy to set up, and free.
 If you're having trouble or not sure what to do, contact us, and we'll be happy to set you straight.